MarTorrijos/virtual-cards-backend/README.md

 ./gradlew bootRun
 ```

-To run the frontend go to the project folder, open a terminal and run
+To run the frontend download or clone [the repo folder](https://github.com/MarTorrijos/virtual-cards-frontend), go to the project folder, open a terminal and run

 ```bash
 npm run dev